Healthy Song of Jamaica (Dracaena reflexa) in bright indirect, also known as Song of Jamaica

 About Song of Jamaica

 Song of Jamaica is native to Madagascar, Mauritius, and other islands in the Indian Ocean and remains tied to those ecological conditions in cultivation, with cultivation traits that closely mirror conditions in that range.
 Natural populations persist in warm understory or open tropical habitats with seasonal rainfall, and growers usually identify it by its variegated foliage.
 The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
-The ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
+A practical check: the ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
 In practice, it works well for growers who want consistent structure without sacrificing ornamental quality.

 Family: Asparagaceae · Genus: Dracaena